 “A week past my due date you are calling every day.
 Steven answers the phone, holds it up, and mouths, “Your mother again.”
 He thinks you may be bugging me.
 You aren’t.
 I am a woman lost in the weary sea of waiting, and you are the only one who really knows where I am.
 Your voice is keeping me afloat.
 I grab the phone.”

 ♦ ♦ ♦

 We cut our teeth on the figurehead of Mother — a developmental task that extends far beyond toddlerhood.
-Emotional growth is painful — like cutting teeth.
+Emotional growth is painful.
 But it’s teeth we need and a good mother knows that.
-She offers her edge and bears the pain along with us.
-She cries for us, too.
+So she offers her edge and bears the pain along with us.
+Cries for us, too.
 Then she cheers us on.
-Through a million and one little things, she shows her love, mirrors for us who we are.
+Through a million and one little things, she shows her love, mirrors back to us who we are.
 How else can we know ourselves but through the eyes of another?
 Children need a face to look into to know they’re loved.
-And they need eyes that speak back to them, eyes that say, “Yes, you are loved.”
-Sure, it is God who has made both man and beast, but only through our most significant relationships do we become that person of certain expression, disposition, demeanor, stature, spirit.
-He’s ordained it so.
+And they need eyes that speak back to them, “Yes, you are loved.”
+Through our most significant relationships do we become that person of certain expression, disposition, demeanor, stature, spirit.

 Mothers are God-given.

 But I am only too aware that not everyone is fortunate enough to have been fed from the spoon of a mother’s love.
 Sin, brokenness, sickness, absence, narcissism, selfishness — how often the effects of the fall play their role, rob us of the good things.
 Inasmuch as we want her to be, expect her to be, demand her to be, Mother is not perfect.
 But love is.
 And why there is forgiveness.
 If we are looking to Christ, He redeems the faults.
 Heals the wounds.
 Fills the gaps.
 Works wonders.